1. Home: Explore careers

 Day-to-day tasks

-• issue fixed penalty notices for litter, graffiti and dog fouling
+• issue fixed penalty notices for littering, graffiti and dog fouling

 • support older and vulnerable people in the area

-• share information with other agencies like the police, community groups, social landlords and tenants’ associations
+• share information with agencies like the police, community groups, social landlords and tenants’ associations

 Working environment